 As we have already described the risk classes of the MDR in detail in our software classification guide, we would like to keep it brief at this point:

-- The MDR essentially distinguishes between risk classes I, IIa, IIb and III for software
+• The MDR essentially distinguishes between risk classes I, IIa, IIb and III for software

-- The decisive factor in determining the risk class of a product is its intended purpose
+• The decisive factor in determining the risk class of a product is its intended purpose

 If you would like to find out more about the risk classification of software medical devices, the following guidelines from us will help you:

-- Qualification of software medical devices – Guidelines: Is your app a medical device?
+1. Qualification of software medical devices – Guidelines: Is your app a medical device?

-- Classification of software medical devices – guide: Which risk class do you fall into?
+2. Classification of software medical devices – guide: Which risk class do you fall into?

-The approval of products in risk class I is much more resource-efficient and quicker compared to higher-class products.
-Many manufacturers therefore ask themselves whether their product is a class I or IIa product.
-You can find out why this is the case in the next chapter.
+Compared to higher-class products, the approval of Class I risk products is much more resource-efficient and can be completed more quickly.
+Many manufacturers therefore ask themselves whether their product is a Class I or Class IIa product.

 Risk class I or IIa – Why is this important?

-Why is the distinction between class I and IIa so important?
+Why is the distinction between Class I and IIa so important?
 And why is there so much discussion about it?
-Risk class I products differ significantly from higher-class products.
-Class I products …

-- do not require a certificate from a notified body for market approval,
+• do not require a certificate from a notified body for market approval,

-- can enter the market without delay (caused by an audit) and do not have to bear the costs of a notified body,
+• can enter the market without delay (caused by an audit) and do not have to bear the costs of a notified body,

-- are only subject to unannounced inspections by the respective supervisory authority of the federal state.
+• are only subject to unannounced inspections by the respective supervisory authority of the federal state.
 These are significantly less costly than certification by a notified body (risk class IIa and higher) and are not subject to a fee.

 To illustrate this even better, we would like to show you some empirical values here.
 A class IIa product means compared to class I:

-- Delay in market approval by 6-18 months (duration of the conformity assessment procedure of a notified body and issuance of the CE certificate)
+• Delay in market approval by 6-18 months (duration of the conformity assessment procedure of a notified body and issuance of the CE certificate)

-- Costs of up to 6-digit euro amounts for the conformity assessment procedure and certification of the QMS
+• Costs of up to 6-digit euro amounts for the conformity assessment procedure and certification of the QMS

-- Obligation to notify significant changes and further testing by the notified body for product changes after approval
+• Obligation to notify significant changes and further testing by the notified body for product changes after approval

 MDR – Rule 11 – Clear boundary between class I and IIa?